 “What do you mean?”
 Kiluron’s ears had perked at even this slight allusion to a potential threat.

 “Oh, our visitors are quite skilled.
 I observed a few of them practicing a hand-to-hand fighting discipline with which I am completely unfamiliar, and they all go about armed.
 At all times.
 Not just belt knives, either: swords, axes, real weapons.
 And I saw one fellow, fully armed, and I believe fully armored in whatever that odd armor they wear is, jump in the water they’ve hacked around the ship.
-Ice they’ve hacked around the ship, down to the water, that is.
+Ice they’ve hacked around the ship, away from the ship, down to the water, that is.
 Anyhow, the woman backs up, dives headfirst into the water, and a few moments later she pops up on the other side of the ship.”
 Vere said this as if it were proof beyond doubt of a person’s threat level.

 “Wait, there are women on their crew?”
 Kiluron stopped Vere.
 “I thought the navy considered it bad luck or something to have a woman on the ship.”